zulvkr/zulvkr.github.io/src/posts/python-series-1.md

 Selecting the interpreter also makes Visual Studio Code to auto activate virtual env when opening the integrated terminal.

 Visual Studio Code also can install formatter and linter for you.
-It will prompt you to install linter and formatter when you use Visual Studio Code command: "Python: run linting" and "Format document".
-Clicking the prompt button will install it via the detected package manager, in example when installing black formatter, Visual Studio Code will call `poetry add --dev black --allow-prereleases` to install it.
+It will prompt you to install linter and formatter when you use Visual Studio Code command: "Python: select linter" and "Format document".
+Clicking the prompt button will install it via the detected package manager, in example when you click black formatter, Visual Studio Code will run `poetry add --dev black --allow-prereleases` to install it.

 ## Alternative to virtual environment: Docker container